stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Live, eat, and breathe the API-first lifestyle, and your investment will pay off exponentially.

-On Stakater App Agility Platform you can buy fully managed 3Scale API Gateway which helps you manage the entire lifecycle of your APIs from design, to build, to publish.
+Stakater App Agility Platform offers a fully managed 3Scale API Gateway add-on to manage the entire lifecycle of your APIs from design, to build, to publish.

 ## 4. Design, build, release, and run